10 STEPS TO PROCESSING:

 #2 Develop Raw: Add Curves and Contrast

 Once you are in ACR use the Basics and Detail panels to apply contrast enhancement and noise reduction to each image, as I outlined under 10 Steps to Processing Nightscapes.
 However, for many deep-sky images, Contrast and Clarity often need to go to 100%!
-For even more contrast boost turn to the Curves panel.
+A little Dehaze can also help.
+For even more contrast turn to the Curves panel.
 Bring down the blacks and boost the mid-tones, while holding back the highlights.
 As you make adjustments, watch the histogram.
 Don’t slam it to the left – the sky should not be pitch black – but don’t clip highlights to the right.
-However, this is the point in the workflow where have access to the full dynamic range of original raw data to recover detail.
+This is the only point in the workflow where you have access to the full dynamic range of original raw data to recover detail.
 Use the Whites and Highlights sliders bring out details in bright areas, such as the cores of clusters and galaxies.
 Use the White Balance Tool (the eyedropper) to correct colour by clicking on what should be a neutral black area.
-Due to changing sky conditions during the shoot, you might need to tweak the white balance of images individually.
+You might need to tweak the white balance of images individually.

 #3 Develop Raw: Correct Optical Flaws